Ahmed-2109/SkyCast/README.md

 # 🌦️ SkyCast — Weather Dashboard

-SkyCast is a modern, responsive, and premium weather dashboard web application built using HTML, CSS, and JavaScript.
+SkyCast is a modern, responsive, and  weather dashboard web application built using HTML, CSS, and JavaScript.
 The project provides real-time weather information, dynamic forecasts, animated UI interactions, and a professional glassmorphism design suitable for modern web applications.

 ---